 Recognizes regular expressions in the search string.

-Note: The syntax of regular expressions that can be used in the Text to find field is similar to that used in Perl regular expressions.
-Comprehensive information about it can be found at http://perldoc.perl.org/perlre.html#Regular-Expressions.
+Note: The syntax of regular expressions that can be used in the Text to find and the Text to replace fields is similar to that used in Perl regular expressions.
+Comprehensive information about it can be found at http://perldoc.perl.org/perlre.html.

-Searches from the current position to the end of the SQL Script Editor area.
+Searches and replaces from the current position to the end of the SQL Script Editor area.

-Searches from the current position to the beginning of the SQL Script Editor area.
+Searches and replaces from the current position to the beginning of the SQL Script Editor area.

-Searches within the entire SQL Script Editor working area, in the direction specified by the Direction setting.
+Searches and replaces within the entire SQL Script Editor working area, in the direction specified by the Direction setting.

 Mark search result with stack marker